Lenny Kravitz receives Hollywood Walk of Fame star - ExBulletin

 Lenny Kravitz receives Hollywood Walk of Fame star

-ANGELS – Singer and actor Lenny Kravitz received a star on the Hollywood Walk of Fame on Tuesday.
+ANGELS – Singer and actor Lenny Kravitz was honored with a star on Hollywood Walk of Fame Tuesday.

 Kravitz is credited with reinventing rock n' roll in the 1990s and beyond.
 He has won four Grammys and received nine nominations in total.